Teaching, learning, assessment and progression

 3. Other types of assessment

-We expect that some presentation elements of assessments will be waived.
-In other cases your department will be working to provide detailed guidance and advice to students about recording presentations, including what is expected and what technology supported methods will be used.
+In some cases, presentation elements of assessments have been waived.
+Where they remain, your department will provide detailed guidance and advice to students about recording presentations, including what is expected and what technology supported methods will be used.

 It will not be feasible to deliver assessments that depend on real-time, real-world interaction.
 Some group work may continue online.
-Changes to assessment formats and requirements are being developed to provide assessments where this isn’t possible that do not depend on working in groups or in labs or other specialised facilities.
+Where this isn't possible, changes to assessment formats and requirements have been developed to provide assessments that do not depend on working in groups or in labs or other specialised facilities.